Have you ever said this to yourself?

-I certainly have and what usually follows isn’t pretty.
+I certainly have and what follows isn’t pretty.

-This particular thought is a nasty one.
-You know why?
+This thought hurts, you know why?
 Because it comes across as “smart.”
-It’s like the more you tell yourself you’re wrong, the sooner you can right your wrongs.
+Responsible.
+The more you tell yourself you’re wrong, the sooner you can right your wrongs.
 This is shame wearing a mask.

 She didn’t want to be healthy and fit.
-For her, being healthy and fit meant not only being thinner, but ‘hard work’ and giving up things she loves.
-And, since she had wanted it for so long (ten years), it held a quality of being out of reach.
+Being healthy and fit meant hard work and giving up things she loved.
+And since she’d wanted it for so long (ten years), it held a quality of being out of reach.

 Are you ready to turn your health around?

 DON’T try to be healthy.
-Make your priority healthy and fit thinking.
-This is a switch that got my client grocery shopping, cooking, buying a slow cooker and not stress eating for the first time in months!
-All the things she wanted when she was focusing on her body while letting her mind grow disproportionately out of control.
+This is what got my client grocery shopping, cooking, using her slow cooker – without stress-eating for the first time in months.
+All the things she wanted but wasn’t getting when she was pushing herself to “eat well.”

 Try this for a week.
 If it’s too scary, set up a call with me.
 There are baby steps that might make this leap easier.
 But if you’ve been wanting to eat well for weeks or months and your behavior isn’t aligning, try this “back door” approach.